Zjinnnn/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-* `STUDENT_NAME` should be a string made up of alphanumeric characters and spaces, with no special characters.
+* `STUDENT_NAME` should be a string made up of alphanumerical characters and spaces, with no special characters.
 * `PHONE_NUMBER` should be a string made up of numbers.
 * `EMAIL` should only be of the form `local@domain` and only accept alphanumeric characters <br>- `local` allows for special characters `+`, `_`, `.` and `-` as well. <br>- `local` should not start with special characters. <br>- `domain` must be at least 2 letters long<br>
 * `STUDENT_ID` should be unique for all students.